Spring-2023-CISC374/group-project-build-blocks/README.md

 # group-game-project

 This assignment is where you will submit your code for your MVP as well as the rest of the versions of your educational game.

+Michael Snead - Created the basic environment, the crane which can move around and pick up crates, and crates which can be picked up by the crane
+                (see basic-environment and basic-crane branches)